ALBERT (OR ALBRECHT) SCHENCK (1828-1901)

 In Apr.
 2008, thanks to Milly Sherwood, of the U.S., I was able to provide a fine image of a print of Lost on the Mountain.
 A fine looking work indeed!

 And in Nov/Dec 2009, a print of the work was offered on e-Bay an a starting price of U.S. $49.95.
-It did not sell, however, & since it may yet be available, I should indicate that the vendor was 'coffeegreg' of Scappoose, Oregon.
+It did not sell, however, at least at that time.
+The vendor was 'coffeegreg' of Scappoose, Oregon, but since the listing was 2 1/4 years ago, as this page is updated in Mar.
+2012, it is unlikely that it is still available.
 The fine listing image follows, slightly sharpened.
 The print was stated to be 14 1/2 x 10 1/2 inches in size.
 Signed by Schenck, but the signature is under the frame edge & is not visible unless you take it out of its frame.
 A most beautiful print!

 It would seem that the centre portion of this work was used for what was described as a Jan.
 1948 'ink blotter/calendar' distributed for a company named Louis F. Dow Co.
 Just maybe from Indiana since Linton, Indiana, is the home base for ssbedwell, the e-Bay vendor.
 The Jan.
 2004 e-Bay item that I saw said the Schenck work was entitled Lost on the Mountain.